-According to a report by WABetaInfo, WhatsApp has been working on the feature for ages, but it's taking a heck of a time because of how much new work needs to be done to allow it.
+(Pocket-lint) - WhatsApp's long-rumoured multi-device support may finally be getting near launch.
+WhatsApp has reportedly been working on the feature for quite some time, but it's taking a while because of how much new work needs to be done to allow it.

 - 40 secret WhatsApp tips and tricks you might not know about

 - WhatsApp disappearing messages: How do they work and how to enable them

 According to WABetaInfo, a multi-device update is now coming which would allow users to link a second phone to their WhatsApp account.
 Perfect for those of us with more than one smartphone who still need to be able to access WhatsApp from anywhere.

 This linked device functionality will allow users to control all the connected devices in much the same way you can at the moment when using WhatsApp on the web and desktop, except without the need for your main phone to always have an internet connection in the background.